JorgeCuerv0/mids-266-final-project/README.md

 - **UC Berkeley MIDS Program:** For providing the foundation and resources for this project.
 - **Course Instructors and Peers:** For guidance and feedback throughout the development process.
 ```

-Feel free to customize any sections further according to your project's specifics.